sethteo/Orbital23-AlertUs/README.md

 ### Features

 ### /help command
-Our Telegram bot will incorporate a helpful '/help' function to assist users from the start.
+<p>Our Telegram bot will incorporate a helpful '/help' function to assist users from the start.
 Instructions will be provided along with images for the user to easily follow the necessary steps to start their usage of the app.
-For Basic tier members, three item slots will be allocated for tracking.
+For Basic tier members, three item slots will be allocated for tracking.</p>
 <img width="260" alt="Screenshot 2023-07-21 at 9 16 09 PM" src="https://github.com/sethteo/Orbital23-AlertUs/assets/106515785/094a5fef-9bb1-44a8-9701-48fbcafec3c1">
 <img width="260" alt="Screenshot 2023-07-21 at 9 17 02 PM" src="https://github.com/sethteo/Orbital23-AlertUs/assets/106515785/8aa6d1be-a476-461f-98d3-eeaf89aae8c8">
 <img width="260" alt="Screenshot 2023-07-21 at 9 17 18 PM" src="https://github.com/sethteo/Orbital23-AlertUs/assets/106515785/6b087e52-e389-4c8f-a98c-79760492af50">